MicrosoftDocs/azure-docs/articles/spring-apps/tutorial-applications-observability.md

 ---
-title: "Tutorial: Optimize application observability for Azure Spring Apps"
+title: Optimize application observability for Azure Spring Apps
 description: Learn how to observe the application of Azure Spring Apps.
 author: karlerickson
 ms.author: v-shilichen
 ms.service: spring-apps
-ms.topic: tutorial
+ms.topic: how-to
 ms.date: 09/15/2023
-ms.custom: devx-track-java, devx-track-azurecli, event-tier1-build-2022
+ms.custom: devx-track-java, devx-track-extended-java, devx-track-azurecli, event-tier1-build-2022
 ---

-# Tutorial: Optimize application observability for Azure Spring Apps
+# Optimize application observability for Azure Spring Apps

 > [!NOTE]
 > Azure Spring Apps is the new name for the Azure Spring Cloud service.
 Although the service has a new name, you'll see the old name in some places for a while as we work to update assets such as screenshots, videos, and diagrams.